MingyuYang-Yale/DBiT-seq/Pre-processing/README.md

-To do the quality control(QC) and statistacs for RNA-seq data, run
+To do the quality control(QC) and statistacs for RNA-seq/CITE-seq data, run

 ```
 perl qc.pl -indir 01.rawdata -outdir 02.stat -sample 10t